theFool32/ebib/README.md

 The latest release version of Ebib, contact information and mailing list can be found at <http://joostkremers.github.io/ebib>.
 Development sources can be found at <https://github.com/joostkremers/ebib>.

+---

+Note that I use the `master` branch for self usage while `devel` branch for fetching upstream.